krupikivan/reactfront/README.md

-## A Fullstack app management the User profile
+## A Fullstack app to manage a User profile

 ## Features:
 > Create / Update / Delete User